dipeshhkc/dipeshhkc/README.md

 <hr />

-> For five years, with a keen interest in technology, I have been honing my technical skillset while working with various real-life projects ranging from web, mobile to real-time applications with work roles as Software Developer, Team Lead, and Project Manager.
-After finishing my computer engineering degree from TU, Nepal my interest in technology has piqued more and more and I hope to learn a great deal in the future.
-I am currently working with React-Golang-Flutter Stack. </p>
+> For over five years, with a keen interest in technology, I have been honing my technical skillset while working with various real-life projects ranging from web, mobile to real-time applications with work roles as Software Engineer, Team Lead, and Project Manager.
+After finishing my computer engineering degree from Nepal, my interest in technology has continuously piqued, and willing to collaborate with the most brilliant minds to create the best products. </p>

 <hr/>